 The 7 Best Kids Sewing Machines

 This wiki has been updated 36 times since it was first published in December of 2016.
 If you have a budding fashion designer in the family, but you're not quite ready to give your young one a full-sized, fully-functioning (and expensive) sewing machine just yet, try starting him or her off with a kids' version, and let your child have some fun while learning the difference between a zigzag stitch and a buttonhole.
 Just be sure to supervise, as these models really work.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes